-If you need hair removal from the surgical site this will be done using an electric hair clipper with a single-use disposable head, after you have been anaesthetised.
+For most operations, you do not need to have the hair around the site of the operation removed.
+However, sometimes the healthcare team need to see or reach your skin and if this is necessary they will use an electric hair clipper with a single-use disposable head, on the day of surgery.
 Please do not shave the hair yourself or use a razor to remove hair, as this can increase the risk of infection.
 Your healthcare team will be happy to discuss this with you.